cardenca/cardenca.github.io/_pages/about.md

 ![solar photovoltaic modules generated on https://cgdream.ai/](/images/sun.png){: .align-right width="300px" }

-I was born in Santiago, Chile.
-He received the BSc and MSc degrees in electrical engineering from the Universidad Técnica Federico Santa María (UTFSM), Chile, in 2021.
-Currently, I am pursuing a PhD in applied mathematics in collaboration with the Université Savoie Mont Blanc (USMB) and the Institut National de l'Energie Solaire (INES), France.
-My main interest is energy modeling, particularly in the field of solar photovoltaic (PV) energy, oriented to the electrical response of solar PV systems.
+Born in Santiago, Chile, in 1993, I developed a passion for learning early on.
+After earning my BSc and MSc in Electrical Engineering from Universidad Técnica Federico Santa María (UTFSM) in 2021, I embarked on a PhD journey in Applied Mathematics.
+I'm currently collaborating with Université Savoie Mont Blanc (USMB) and the Institut National de l'Energie Solaire (INES) in France.
+My research is driven by a deep interest in energy modeling, with a special focus on unlocking the potential of solar photovoltaic (PV) systems.

 <h2><center>
   Research line
 </center></h2>

-Up do date, my research line is constructed around the topic of mathematical modeling applied to solar photovoltaic systems.
-In this regard, [<a href="https://doi.org/10.3390/en14133925" target="_blank">1</a>] attempted to identify the parameters of the single-diode model (SDM) by using a meta-heuristic algorithm.
-The SDM counts on five parameters that implicitely relates the current and the voltage.
-Therefore, this non-linearity supposes a big challenge when identifying the parameters of the SDM.
-In this sense, simplifications can be made by incorporating the short-circuit current, the open-circuit voltage, and the maximum power point in the formulation.
-This consideration leads to a one-parametric representation of the SDM, recently published [<a href="https://doi.org/10.1016/j.solener.2024.112718" target="_blank">2</a>].
-Future works can demonstrate the evolution of the parameters according to the environmental variables such as the irradiance and the temperature.
+My research is currently centered on the mathematical modeling of solar photovoltaic systems, with a particular focus on the single-diode model (SDM).
+In [<a href='https://doi.org/10.3390/en14133925' target='_blank'>1</a>], efforts were made to identify the parameters of the SDM through a meta-heuristic algorithm.
+The SDM is characterized by five parameters that define the implicit relationship between current and voltage, presenting a significant challenge due to the model's inherent non-linearity.
+To mitigate this complexity, simplifications can be introduced by incorporating key operating points—such as short-circuit current, open-circuit voltage, and the maximum power point—into the model's formulation.
+This approach has led to the development of a one-parameter representation of the SDM, as recently detailed in [<a href='https://doi.org/10.1016/j.solener.2024.112718' target='_blank'>2</a>].
+Future research will aim to elucidate the dynamic behavior of these parameters under varying environmental conditions, such as changes in irradiance and temperature.

 <h2><center>
   Scientific philosophy
 </center></h2>

-I believe that by helping each other we can grow faster.
+I believe that we can grow faster by helping each other.
-Sharing experiences, ideas, and thoughs can lead to great success.
+Sharing experiences, ideas, and thoughts can lead to great success.
+With this in mind, I’m open to collaborating.
-Folling this philosophy, I am open for collaborating (find my contact in the left side of the screen).
+You can find my contact information on the left side of the screen.

 <h2><center>
   Current affiliations